cookiengineer/anet-a8-upgrades/README.md

 Install the belt tensioners, the belt holders, the t-corners and the z-wobble fixes on your Anet A8 printer.

+Note that the x-tensioner requires 2 M5x35 screws and matching self-sealing nuts.
+The screws are pushing the belt tensioner away from the X-rods.

 Make sure to use proper fiber-rubber GT2 belts, not the plastic OEM ones that came with the printer.
 It is best